Szwochm/OSCP-Prep/OSCP-Notes/Windows-Priv-Esc.md

 use procmon to find a target...
 If you can't use procmon, put potential targets on a local machine, and try there

+filter by Processname then Result:NAME NOT FOUND, finally Operation: CreateFile